Special Flight Rules Area (SFRA)

 Airspace Security Violations

 FAA regulations require pilots to check in advance for any flight restrictions that may be in effect on or near their planned routes before they fly.
 The best way for pilots to do this is to call their Flight Service Stations before take off for briefings on the weather, flight restrictions, and anything else that may affect the area in which they plan to fly.
-The FAA issues Notices to Airmen (NOTAMs) to advise pilots of flight restrictions and other special circumstances (such as closed runways, restrictions due to volcanic plumes, etc).
-Both the NOTAMs and most of the graphic representations of all flight restricted-areas can be found on the FAA home page under "NOTAMs" and "Graphic TFRs."
+The FAA issues Notices to Air Missions (NOTAMs) to advise pilots of flight restrictions and other special circumstances (such as closed runways, restrictions due to volcanic plumes, etc).
+Both the NOTAMs and most of the graphic representations of all flight-restricted areas can be found on the FAA home page under "NOTAMs" and "Graphic TFRs."
 The agency has also performed extensive outreach, in coordination with the Aircraft Owners and Pilots Association and other aviation groups, when it implements unusually extensive temporary restrictions (such as the Presidential Inauguration, the Democratic and Republican National Conventions, and the G8 Summit).